jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

   the test is still green.

-* I remove the comments
+* I remove the commented lines

   .. code-block:: python
     :lineno-start: 29